Khalistan movement: Pakistan

 Pakistan has long aspired to dismember India through its Bleed India strategy.
 Even before the Indo-Pakistani War of 1971, Zulfikar Ali Bhutto, then a member of the military regime of General Yahya Khan, stated, "Once the back of Indian forces is broken in the east, Pakistan should occupy the whole of Eastern India and make it a permanent part of East Pakistan....
 Kashmir should be taken at any price, even the Sikh Punjab and turned into Khalistan."

 The Sikh separatist leader Jagjit Singh Chohan said that during his talks with Pakistani prime minister that Zulfikar Ali Bhutto affirmed "we'll help you and make it the capital of Khalistan"; Bhutto wanted revenge over Bangladesh.

 General Zia-ul Haq, who succeeded Bhutto as the Head of State, attempted to reverse the traditional antipathy between Sikhs and Muslims arising from the partition violence by restoring Sikh shrines in Pakistan and opening them for Sikh pilgrimage.
 The expatriate Sikhs from England and North America that visited these shrines were at the forefront of the calls for Khalistan.
 During the pilgrims' stay in Pakistan, the Sikhs were exposed to Khalistani propaganda, which would not be openly possible in India.

 The ISI chief, General Abdul Rahman, opened a cell within ISI with the objective of supporting the "[Sikhs']...freedom struggle against India".
 Rahman's colleagues in ISI took pride in the fact that "the Sikhs were able to set the whole province on fire.
 They knew who to kill, where to plant a bomb and which office to target."
 General Hamid Gul argued that keeping Punjab destabilised was equivalent to the Pakistan Army having an extra division at no cost.
 Zia-ul Haq, on the other hand, consistently practised the art of plausible denial.
 The Khalistan movement was brought to a decline only after India fenced off a part of the Punjab border with Pakistan and the Benazir Bhutto government agreed to joint patrols of the border by Indian and Pakistani troops.

 In 2006, an American court convicted Khalid Awan, a Muslim and Canadian of Pakistani descent, of "supporting terrorism" by providing money and financial services to the Khalistan Commando Force chief Paramjit Singh Panjwar in Pakistan.
 KCF members had carried out deadly attacks against Indian civilians causing thousands of deaths.
-Awan frequently travelled to Pakistan and was alleged by the U.S. officials to have links to Sikh and Muslim extremists, as well as Pakistani intelligence.
+Awan frequently travelled to Pakistan and was alleged by the US officials to have links to Sikh and Muslim extremists, as well as Pakistani intelligence.

 In 2008, India's Intelligence Bureau indicated that Pakistan's Inter-Services Intelligence organisation was trying to revive Sikh militancy.